How we use your information

 Occasionally, we may also use the information we collect to notify you by post, phone, mobile phone, email and SMS about new or existing services, products and special offers we think you’ll find of interest.
 We may use sensitive personal data collected in respect of one product to market another appropriate product to you.

 Generally by providing the requested data you consent to us using that data for administrative purposes and for informing you of other products and services by letter, SMS, phone and/or email.
 We may also use the information we collect to occasionally notify you about important functionality changes to the website.
-We reserve the right to pass your details to the Saga Group of companies with whom we have a commercial agreement in respect of the retirement village product.

 Each time you receive electronic marketing information or a message, you have the option to decline to receive further marketing information from us.
 This is known as an ‘opt-out’.